gijit/gi/README.md

 # how to contribute: getting started

 a) Pick an issue from here, https://github.com/go-interpreter/gi/issues, and add a comment that you are starting work on that feature.
+Make a branch for your feature, using `git checkout -b yourFeatureName`.

 b) Write a test for your feature.
 Make sure it fails (the test is red), before moving on to implementation.
 Tests are quite short.
 There are many examples are here,